-CAs Telia CA Policy Management Team (PMT) Subscriber is informed of the acceptance or rejection of the certificate request.
+CAs Telia CA Policy Management Team (PMT) Seal, DV or OV order via public web form Subscriber is informed of the acceptance or rejection of the certificate request.
 Telia's RA office delivers a web link to the contact person for fetching of the certificate.
+DV or OV order using Telia's self- service software